Estimated reading time: 6 minutes

 Step #3: Registered Agent

-You may be wondering why you need an outside designated Registered Agent when you can simply be your own.
+You may be wondering why you need an outside designated Registered Agent service when you can simply be your own.
 Using an outside Registered Agent offers many benefits:

 - If your business is not going to have a physical location (such as an online business), using a Registered Agent will give you a business location, while keeping your personal residence private.